ducksonmoon/ducksonmoon.github.io/src/posts/reactive-programming-from-scratch-in-javascript.md

 ## Hands-On: A Simple Reactive Example

-Here’s a quick example that turns button clicks into a **counter** stream:
+Here's a quick example that turns button clicks into a **counter** stream:

 ```html
 <!DOCTYPE html>